thelovesmith/hackernews-react-apollo/README.md

 + Why are there two GraphQL API layers in a backend architecture with Prisma?
     + Prisma provides the database layer which offers CRUD operations.
 The second layer is the application layer for business logic and common workflows (like authentication).
 ## Apollo
-+ APOLLO ABSTRACTS AWAY ALL TH ELOWER LEVEL NETWORKIGN LOGIC
++ APOLLO ABSTRACTS AWAY ALL THE LOWER LEVEL NETWORKING LOGIC
 + Just let the Apollo Client know the end point pf your GraphQL API (i.e. localhost:4000) in an httpcreatelink in your index.js and you can make simple queries and mutations thn you instantiate ApolloClient by passing in the httpLink and a new instance of an InMemoryCache.
 + Finally you render the root component of your React app.
 The App is wrapped with the higher-order component ApolloProvider that gets passed the client as a prop.
++ Apollo Client also has a cool caching functionality that makes it easier to precisely determine when you want data updated on the website using [Apollo caching data](https://www.apollographql.com/docs/react/advanced/caching.html#after-mutations)
++ You can update your store as data is updating so you can display it to clients rigth away

 ### GraphQL API
 + Before we start the server, let’s quickly understand the main components: